-Students must submit the completed form in the prior quarter.
-The following dates are the deadline for academic year 2020-21:
+Students must submit the completed form by the following dates for academic year 2022-23:

-Fall - August 27 Winter - December 18 Spring - March 19
+Fall - August 31

+Winter - December 9 Spring - March 24

 Leaves of Absence are granted for sound educational purposes, health reasons, financial problems, and family responsibilities.
 Students who have not Advanced to Candidacy are not permitted Leaves of Absence except under exceptional circumstances, which must be explained in detail and receive the approval of the Graduate Director and Chair.